Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 18 Agustus 2025 23.36.56 UTC
+- WIB: Selasa, 19 Agustus 2025 00.29.32 UTC
-- WITA: Selasa, 19 Agustus 2025 00.36.56 UTC
+- WITA: Selasa, 19 Agustus 2025 01.29.32 UTC
-- WIT: Selasa, 19 Agustus 2025 01.36.56 UTC
+- WIT: Selasa, 19 Agustus 2025 02.29.32 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: nature
+Kategori: funny